cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   `outstandingDowntime[valAddr]` is set to false once the consumer chain receives a confirmation that the slash request was received by the provider chain, i.e., a `VSCPacket` that contains `valAddr` in `slashAcks`.
   The mapping enables the consumer CCV module to avoid sending to the provider chain multiple slashing requests for the same downtime infraction.
 - `providerDistributionAccount: string` is the address of the distribution module account on the provider chain.
 It enables the consumer chain to transfer rewards to the provider chain.
+- `distributionChannelId: Identifier` is the ID of the distribution token transfer channel used for sending rewards to the provider chain.

 ## Sub-protocols